Spyderco Delica knives: Reference EDC

 What are the main differences between the Spyderco Delica 3 and Delica 4?

-What steel is used in the Spyderco Delica knives?
+Which steel is used in the Spyderco Delica models discussed?

-Both the Spyderco Delica 3 and Delica 4 utilize VG-10 stainless steel.
-This Japanese steel is highly regarded for its excellent balance of edge retention, toughness, and corrosion resistance, making it a popular choice for quality folding knives.
+Both the Spyderco Delica 3 and Delica 4 discussed in the video utilize VG-10 steel.
+This steel is known for its excellent edge retention, toughness, and corrosion resistance, making it a popular choice for high-quality EDC knives.

 More EDC & Lifestyle Videos You Might Like